jeppevammenkristensen/auto-spectre/README.md

 Source generator project to generate classes that can be used in a console to prompt for values using Spectre.Console

 ## Short Guide
-Decorate properties with AskAttribute for intance
+Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with AskAttribute.

+For example:

 ```csharp
  [AutoSpectreForm]